CMSgov/bcda-app/bcda/lambda/admin_create_aco_creds/README.md

 The Create ACO Credentials administrative task lambda will create and return a new client id and secret for the specified ACO.
-It should be called via AWS's lambda interface (see: TBD).
+It should be called via AWS's lambda interface see: [Manually Create Production Credentials](https://confluence.cms.gov/x/ApF9T).

 You can run the unit test suite from the base dir (bcda-app) using the following command: